promi4s/ocelescope/docs/evaluation/plugin.md

 #### Add a visualization to the Resource

-Our `DFG` resource can currently already be used as both input and output, but right now it only stores data without any visual representation.
+Our `DFG` resource can already be used as both an input and an output, but right now it only stores data without any visual representation.

 To display it visually in the Ocelescope frontend, we can extend its `visualize` method.

 The provided `util.py` file already includes a helper function, `convert_dfg_to_graphviz`, which takes the resource's `edges` as input and returns a `graphviz.Digraph` instance.

-Ocelescope supports several visualization types, including DotVis, which renders visualizations from Graphviz DOT strings.
+Ocelescope supports several visualization types, including `DotVis`, which renders Graphviz DOT strings.

 A `DotVis` instance can also be created directly from a `graphviz.Digraph` by using `DotVis.from_graphviz(...)`.